Personal Statement Writing - A Complete Guide With Examples

-College admissions and scholarship grants are not not solely based on the academic record.
+College admissions and scholarship grants are not solely based on the academic record.

 A well-written personal statement can make all the difference.
-Give the time and attention needed to separate yourself from the crowd and to present you in the best possible light.
+Give them the time and attention needed to separate themselves from the crowd and to present you in the best possible light.

-Because your personal statement is of such importance you might want to consider a professional essay writing service like the one at 5StarEssays.
+Because your personal statement is of such importance you might want to consider a professional essay writing service like us.

 Your personal essay is your only shot at impressing the reader.
-Hiring a professional personal essay writing team is always a good investment.
+But don't worry about losing the chance and hire a professional personal essay writing team for it.

 The personal statement is your chance to introduce yourself to admission officers and scholarship committees.
 The trick is to write clearly, and honestly...and to get to the point without belaboring any of it.